The Bilateral System—how international air services work

 Before an airline can operate international services to another country, the government must first negotiate a treaty level agreement with the destination country’s government.
 These treaties are known as bilateral air services agreements.

-The Australian Government has negotiated over 68 bilateral air services agreements and associated arrangements.
+The Australian Government has negotiated 71 bilateral air services agreements and associated arrangements.
 These agreements allow our airlines to offer the range of services that they do today.

 Bilateral air services agreements/arrangements contain provisions on;